Escobita/selenium/selenium-core/selenium-website/src/main/rst/09_webdriver.rst

 ~~~~~~~~~~~~~~~~~

 This has been a high level walkthrough of WebDriver and some of its key
 capabilities.
-You may want to look at the :ref:`Design Patterns` to get some ideas
+You may want to look at the
+:ref:`Test Design Considerations chapter <chapter06-reference>` to get
-about how you can reduce the pain of maintaining your tests and how to make
+some ideas about how you can reduce the pain of maintaining your tests and how
-your code more modular.
+to make your code more modular.

 WebDriver Implementations
 -------------------------